 In addition, it is widely recognised that relative brain size is likely antagonised by the high expense of brain growth and maintenance.
 Among other constraints, reproductive parameters and energetic maintenance are probably particularly important [21-27].
 Because all selection-based hypotheses generally invoke traits tied to reproduction, it is difficult to dissect energetic reproductive effects from selection [28, 29].
 For example, home range and social group sizes are related to mating systems, [30], social group sizes are related to predation pressure [31], which in turn is highly correlated with reproduction and maternal investment [32]; and energy availability for both maternal investment and maintenance is dependent on the ecological factor of diet [7].

 The confounding of reproductive investment and selection agents on larger brains poses a particular problem for research into placental mammals, which attract most research interest because humans and other large-brained mammals belong to this clade.
-Placentals have highly varied life histories and reproductive modes, which may increase the risk of confounding constraints of reproduction with selection on behavioural and ecological traits [33].
+Placentals have highly varied life histories (e.g. altricial vs. precocial) and reproductive modes with differing types of placentation, gestation lengths, and milk composition, which may increase the risk of confounding constraints of reproduction with selection on behavioural and ecological traits [33].
 By contrast, the sister radiation of placentals – the marsupial mammals – combine highly homogenous developmental regimes with a similarly diverse range of behavioural traits to placentals [21, 34, 35].
-Marsupial neonates are born at early developmental stages after a short gestation period (12-30 days) and the brain develops nearly entirely postnatally in all species [36] [37][38].
-Marsupials also exhibit a diverse array of social and mating systems, diet types, home ranges, and cognitive abilities compared to placentals [39], and are distributed in habitats with various levels of seasonality (New Guinea, Australia and the Americas).
+Marsupials do not have an altricial-precocial spectrum like placentals; neonates are all born at early developmental stages after a short gestation period (12-30 days).
+The brain develops nearly entirely postnatally in all species [36] during a three-phase lactation period that seems to be complex in its varying milk composition during lactation [37] but relatively similar across species [38].
+Lactation length and litter size are therefore the chief variables that might impact on brain development of marsupials, reducing the risk of confounding factors arising from the wide variety of developmental modes and maternal investment types within placentals.
+Despite this, marsupials exhibit a diverse array of social and mating systems, diet types, home ranges, and cognitive abilities compared to placentals [39], and are distributed in habitats with various levels of seasonality (New Guinea, Australia and the Americas).
 Moreover, aside from the lack of a corpus callosum, marsupial brains do not appear to differ from those of placentals in its cell-level or macromorphological organisation [40, 41].
-This unique combination of reproductive homogeneity ecological, behavioural, and social diversity therefore makes marsupials perfectly suited for testing hypotheses about brain size evolution [21, 34, 35].
+This unique combination of relative developmental and reproductive homogeneity (with lactation and ecological, behavioural, and social diversity therefore makes marsupials perfectly suited for testing hypotheses about brain size evolution [21, 34, 35].

 Previous work on marsupial brain size evolution [21], focusing on the Australasian radiation, has yielded little support for any of the main hypotheses of behavioural complexity.
 It instead identified reproductive constraints of litter size, which is a well-known effect across mammals and also birds [42, 43].
 However, this study suffered the common issue of low sample sizes for models, due to high numbers of missing values and a lack of broad phylogenetic representation – particularly with view to American marsupials.
 Lastly, the study used a commonly employed statistical approach of PGLS (Phylogenetic Generalized Least Squares) – which is sensitive to topological errors in phylogeny, incompatible with parallel analysis of multiple imputed datasets, and assumes a single mode of Brownian evolution throughout the whole tree [44].